BUNION DR

 In some cases, imaging tests like X-rays or ultrasound scans may be recommended to rule out other conditions or assess the severity of the inflammation.
 These tests provide a detailed view of the foot’s structures, aiding in the identification of any underlying issues contributing to the swelling.

-Treatment Options for Plantar Fasciitis and Swelling
+Treatment Options For Plantar Fasciitis And Swelling

 The treatment of plantar fasciitis primarily revolves around relieving pain, reducing inflammation, and promoting the healing of the plantar fascia.
 Similarly, if swelling is present, addressing the underlying causes becomes essential while managing plantar fasciitis.
 The following treatment options are commonly employed: